Marijuana Edibles, A Guide

 Closing and Further Reading – Cookbooks, Websites, Videos

-For more information on making your own cannabutter or cannaoil we recommend this video on the Westword and this video on The Cannabist.
+For more information on making your own cannabutter or cannaoil we recommend take a cooking with cannabis class from Colorado Cannabis Tours.
+In the meantime you can checkout this video on The Cannabist.
 Also check out this brownie recipe for a quick way to use your cannabis infused butter or oil.
 Finally, take a peek at The Cannabis Kitchen Cookbook by Robyn Griggs Lawrence if you’re able.
 It is filled with easy to difficult recipes for the home chef to learn to incorporate marijuana into your diet.
 Bon Apetit!